microbit-sam/microbit-docs/docs/ble/profile.md

 **Temperature** : Signed integer 8 bit value in celsius.

+**Temperature Period** : Determines the frequency with which temperature data is updated in milliseconds.

 ### About the Button Service

 The Button Service exposes the two buttons on the micro:bit and allows their state to be read on demand by a connected client or the client to subscribe to notifications of state change.
 3 button states are defined and represented by a simple numeric enumeration:  0 = not pressed, 1 = pressed, 2 = long press.